A-Z Symptom Helper

 Magnesium (orally) - note that magnesium is a muscle relaxer, so if you are experiencing muscle weakness it would not be recommended

-Muscle weakness/pain and joint paint
+Muscle pain and joint paint

 Physical therapy